3dgar550/3dgar550.github.io/index.md

-## Edgar Martinex
+## Edgar Martinez

-I am a electrical engineer at CSUF and I plan on graduating in 2029
+I am an electrical engineer major at CSUF and I plan on graduating in 2029

 ## Favorite CPSC 120L Labs